danijeldzakula/danijeldzakula/README.md

 ### 👋 Hi there!

-I'm **Danijel**, a passionate **Full Stack Web Developer** on a mission to explore, learn, and create.
-I thrive on diving into new technologies and frameworks, always eager to push the boundaries of what's possible.
+I'm **Danijel**, a passionate **Front-End Web Developer** with a strong interest in crafting dynamic and user-friendly interfaces.
+My focus is on building visually appealing and highly functional web applications, with a keen eye for detail and a drive to constantly improve my skills.

 ### 🎓 Background & Skills

-With a solid foundation in **Full Stack Web Development**, I've immersed myself in the **MERN Stack**, **Next.js**, **NestJS**, **ReactJS**, and **VanillaJS**.
-My journey so far has been fueled by curiosity and a relentless drive to achieve my goals and dreams.
+With a solid foundation in **Front-End Development**, I've specialized in technologies such as **ReactJS**, **Next.js**, and **VanillaJS**.
+While I have dabbled in back-end technologies like **NestJS** and have a good grasp of the **MERN Stack**, my true passion lies in bringing the front-end to life, where I thrive on creating seamless user experiences.

 ### 🔧 Current Focus

-I'm currently working on multiple exciting projects where I get to flex my skills across the full stack.
-Whether it's building dynamic front-end interfaces or architecting robust back-end solutions, I'm in my element.
+I'm currently involved in several exciting projects, working primarily on the front end.
+My work includes designing and developing responsive and interactive interfaces, ensuring that the user experience is both intuitive and engaging.

 ### 🌟 Interests

-- **Canvas Development**: Creating visually stunning and interactive experiences.
-- **Back-End Development**: Crafting scalable and efficient server-side solutions.
+- **Responsive Design**: Ensuring that applications look and perform beautifully on any device.
+- **Animation & Interactivity**: Using technologies like Canvas and CSS animations to create engaging user experiences.
+- **Component-Based Architecture**: Leveraging React and Next.js to build scalable and maintainable codebases.

 ### 🚀 Beyond the Code

-When I'm not coding, you'll likely find me:
+When I'm not working on front-end projects, I love to:
-- **Learning Soft Skills**: I believe that communication and teamwork are just as important as technical know-how.
+- **Enhance My Soft Skills**: Effective communication and teamwork are key to successful project delivery.
-- **Watching Mystery Movies & Travel Vlogs**: Nothing beats the thrill of a good mystery or the inspiration of exploring new places.
+- **Enjoy Mystery Movies & Travel Vlogs**: I’m always up for a good story or discovering new places through travel videos.
-- **Planning My Next Adventure**: I have a dream to visit every country on this planet. 🌍
+- **Plan My Global Adventures**: My dream is to visit every country on Earth, experiencing different cultures along the way. 🌍

 ### 📩 Let's Connect

 Feel free to reach out anytime at **danijeldzakula1991@gmail.com**.
-I’m always open to new opportunities, collaborations, or just a friendly chat.
-I'll get back to you as soon as I can!
+Whether it's a potential collaboration or just a friendly chat about front-end development, I'd love to connect!

 ---

 ### ⚡ Fun Fact

-I have an insatiable wanderlust and a dream to visit every country on Earth.
-One day, I hope to have my passport filled with stamps from every corner of the globe!
+I love exploring new destinations, spending time in nature, and I’m a huge cat lover. 🐱

 <hr />